jessetane/splicer/readme.md

 # splicer
-A TCP proxy with useful TLS and HTTP features suitable for vhosting and load balancing.
+A TCP proxy with useful TLS and HTTP features suitable for virtual hosting and load balancing.

 ## Why
 I can never get nginx to do what I want.
 Also wanted easy [ACME](https://github.com/ietf-wg-acme/acme/) integration, pre & post rules for HTTP (in plain JavaScript!) and websockets that work out of the box.